 The assessment was conducted on a conservative basis as it assumed temporal and geographic overlap of Project activities and Indigenous fishing activity.
-The supplementary information to IR-114 shows that there are some potential differences in Indigenous fishing practices in the Scotian Basin for both FSC and communal commercial fishing activity.
-However the data shows that there could be an interaction between the Project and each individual First Nation community.
+The supplementary information to IR-114 shows that there are some potential differences in Indigenous fishing practices in the Scotian Basin for both FSC and commercial communal fishing activity.
+However, the data shows that there could be an interaction between the Project and each individual First Nation community outlined in the requested response to IR-114.
 Although some First Nation communities may be less likely to interact with the Project because they are not active throughout the year, the effects assessment presented in Section 7 and Section 8 of the EIS is still considered valid.
-The mitigation measures to minimize effects on the Current Use of Lands and Resources for Traditional Purposes set out in the EIS and clarified in IR responses will be applied consistently to all First Nation communities identified in the EIS and IR responses.
-Furthermore, ongoing engagement with Indigenous communities will continue throughout the Project to provide information, and obtain feedback about concerns and issues of each First Nation.
+The mitigation measures to minimize effects on the Current Use of Lands and Resources for Traditional Purposes set out in the EIS and clarified in IR responses.